YanBerdin/api-discOtech/Back/README.md

 - Launch VM Cloud by [kourou](https://kourou.oclock.io/ressources/vm-cloud/) and wait for starting
 - Copy your SSH command `ssh student@xxxxxxxxxxxxxxxx-server.eddi.cloud`
-- Open new BASH and paste and execute your SSH command
+- Open new BASH, paste and execute your SSH command

 ## Checklist Deploy